Want to know what rocketing rentals are doing to many working families in Kāpiti? Go to the Foodbank, reports Jeremy Smith.

 While they continue to look for a new base the Foodbank’s 27 volunteers are working hard to help their clients.

 Lovell says increasing grocery prices are adding extra pressure on struggling families.
+It is better to get redirected here to know more about where to buy the best quality of all grocery products.

 She says it’s clear many people are couch-surfing for the moment or sleeping in cars and many are going into debt just to cover costs.